alexgleith/sinergise-element84-sentinel-2-qa/README.md

 ### 5 scenes with zeros in cloud cover

+These are scenes that have `0.0` in cloud cover in both level-2 and level-1 `tileInfo.json` documents.

 * `tiles/40/M/DU/2019/2/9/0`  - 5% valid data.
 Scene is over water.
 No cloud!
 * `tiles/33/N/YG/2019/4/3/0`  - 40% valid data.
 No visible cloud.
 Some thin cloud in SCL.
 * `tiles/33/P/WK/2017/12/5/1` - 50% valid data.
 No visible cloud.